semuconsulting/PyGPSClient/README.md

 1. Track recording in GPX format.
 1. UBX Configuration Dialog, with the ability to send a variety of UBX configuration commands to u-blox GNSS devices.
 This includes the facility to add **user-defined commands or command sequences** - see instructions under [installation](#installation) below.
 While not intended to be a direct replacement, the application supports much of the UBX configuration functionality in u-blox's Windows-only [u-center &copy;](https://www.u-blox.com/en/product/u-center) tool.
 1. [NTRIP](https://en.wikipedia.org/wiki/Networked_Transport_of_RTCM_via_Internet_Protocol) Client ([differential GPS enhancement](https://en.wikipedia.org/wiki/Differential_GPS)) facility with the ability to connect to a specified NTRIP server (caster), parse the incoming RTCM3 data and feed this data to a compatible GNSS device (*requires an Internet connection and access to a suitable NTRIP caster*).
-1. **New BETA feature in v1.3.5** - socket server feature which outputs any connected raw (binary) GNSS data stream to a TCP socket, which can be accessed by any client capable of parsing raw GNSS data.
+1. **New BETA feature in v1.3.5** - Socket / NTRIP Server with two modes of operation: (a) open, unauthenticated Socket Server or (b) NTRIP Server.

 ---
 ## <a name="howtouse">How to Use</a>